The UK government has introduced a requirement for voters to show photo identification (ID) when voting at a polling station at some elections.

 - identity card with PASS mark (Proof of Age Standards Scheme)

 - defence identity card

 For more information on which forms of photo ID will be accepted, visit The Electoral Commission or call their helpline on 0800 328 0280.

 If you don’t have photo ID

-Alternatively, you can complete a paper application form and send it to us.
+Alternatively you can complete a paper application form and send it to us.
 To request an application form, or if you need help with applying, contact us.

-The deadline to apply for a Voter Authority Certificate for the local elections on 4 May 2023 is 5pm on Tuesday 25 April 2023.
+The deadline to apply for a Voter Authority Certificate for the local elections on 4 May 2023 was 5pm on Tuesday 25 April 2023.